kizu/kizu.ru/src/posts/2023-06-21-fit-to-width-text/index.en.md

 </p>
 ```

-CSS is more involved: I would show you the complete code[^nesting] for this example and then would try to explain what each line does:
+CSS is more involved: I will show you the complete code[^nesting] for this example and then would try to explain what each line does:

 [^nesting]: I’m trying to get used to CSS nesting, so I’ll have it in my example.
 All browsers that would support scroll-driven animations will support nesting. <!-- span="2" -->